shortstheory/one-in-7-billion/content/2017-06-13-quadcopter-2.md

 <insert ESC image>

+### Power Distribution board

+The frame of your quadcopter probably will have a power distribution board of its own with solder points.
+However, I used a separate power distribution board with T-type connectors for the ESCs and the battery.

+This went right under the base of the quadcopter.
+It's a bit of tight fit to get all the ESC connecting wires under the base.
+Again, use zip-ties to secure it to the base.

+The ground clearance is quite low with the power distribution board attached.
+You can use a landing gear to increase this.

+### Flight Computer and Battery

 Now for the good stuff, go ahead and mount the CC3D on the top frame of the quadcopter.
 Most CC3D's will come with some plastic adapters and a sticky sheet to stick the CC3D on the quadcopter frame.
 Take note of the arrow on the CC3D and make sure it is facing the direction in which you want your quadcopter to fly forward.
 Make sure you leave enough room for keeping the mini USB port and the servo header pins accessible!

 After [binding](http://helihelp.rabbitsvc.com/BindingTheTransmitter.aspx) the transmitter to the receiver, plug it into the receiver port of the CC3D.
 If you use the FlySky CT6B transmitter/receiver, the receiver probably won't work when directly connected to the CC3D on USB power.
 If so, you can use an Arduino's 5V and GND to power the receiver for testing it.
-When flying the quadcopter on Li-Po power, the CC3D will be powered by the ESC BEC's which will give it enough headroom to power the receiver.
+When flying the quadcopter on Li-Po power, the CC3D will be powered by the ESC BECs which will give it enough headroom to power the receiver.

-The final step is
+The receiver can be mounted pretty much anywhere as it is quite small.
+I mounted the receiver on my quadcopter on the boom.

+The final step is to add the Li-Po battery to the frame.
+Some prefer to mount the battery to the base of the quadcopter, but I found mounting the battery right under the top frame (under the CC3D) from E-W was much better for the quadcopter's stability.
+My guess is that this keeps the vertical CoG of the copter closer to the level of application of force, reducing the torque when copter makes a maneouver.

+Again, the place where you mount your battery is dependant on the size of the battery.
+Secure the battery with as many zip-ties as you want.
+There's no such thing as using too many zip-ties to secure components on quadcopters.

+## Software Configuration